Adapt Your Home

-Adapting homes to help our elderly and disabled tenants to continue living independently in their own homes.
+Adaptations are carried out to help elderly and disabled tenants to continue living independently in their own home.

 Aids and Adaptations

 We provide a comprehensive aids and adaptations service in partnership with Essex County Council Social Care Direct.
 The aids and adaptations service is invaluable in enabling us to help our elderly and disabled tenants to continue living independently in their own homes.
 This includes our wheelchair medical assessment, which is done by own Occupational Therapist.

 We now offer growing range of housing aids and adaptations to elderly and disabled tenants who must qualify for help following an assessment.

 For elderly and disabled tenants who need to move to a smaller or more suitable property we operate the Housing Transfer Plus Scheme.